-In any dram shop case, evidence must be collected to prove that the bar served an obviously intoxicated patron.
-Lawyers refer to the act of gathering this evidence and presenting it as “proving obvious intox.”
-Naturally, this burden is only met by furnishing compelling evidence.
+To succeed in any dram shop case, your attorney must obtain compelling evidence proving that the bar or other licensed provider served an obviously intoxicated patron who went on to harm themselves or others as a result.
+Lawyers refer to the act of gathering this evidence and presenting it as "proving obvious intox."

-There are two types of evidence that can be utilized to prove “obvious intoxication” in dram shop cases: direct evidence and circumstantial evidence.
+There are two types of evidence that can be utilized to prove obvious intoxication in dram shop cases: direct evidence and circumstantial evidence.
 Direct evidence supports the truth of an assertion without any inference or additional evidence required.
-Circumstantial evidence, however, requires an inference be made in order to connect the particular piece of evidence with the conclusion.
+Circumstantial evidence, however, requires that an inference be made in order to connect the particular piece of evidence with the conclusion.

 In this article, Texas attorney Michael Grossman will explain how circumstantial evidence is used in Texas dram shop cases.